 Abstract: This paper investigates the efficiency of various monetary policy instruments to stabilize asset prices in a liquidity crisis.
 We propose a macro-finance model featuring heterogeneous banks subject to funding risk.
 When banks are well-capitalized, they have access to money markets and efficiently mitigate funding shocks.
 When aggregate bank capital is low, a vicious cycle between declining asset prices and funding risks arises.
 The central bank can partially counter these dynamics.
 Increasing the supply of reserves reduces liquidity risk in the traditional banking sector but fails to reach the shadow banking sector.
 When the latter sector is large, as in the US in 2008, the central bank can further stabilize asset prices by directly purchasing illiquid securities.

 This article was awarded the 2018 Distinguished CESifo Affiliate Award in Macro, Money and International Finance.

-(joint with Adrien d’Avernas, draft available on request)
+Innovation Diffusion and the Financial Cycle (joint with Adrien d’Avernas, SSE; draft available on request)

 Abstract: Following a financial crisis, the diffusion of innovation declines, and productivity growth slows down.
 This article argues that this pattern can be rationalized in a standard macro-financial model with heterogeneous risk aversion when assuming that implementing innovation is risky.
 In the model, large adverse shocks to productivity affect risk-tolerant agents more than risk-averse ones and therefore increases aggregate risk aversion.
 Consistent with empirical observations, the model generates significant time-varying risk premia and hysteresis following financial crises.
 We derive asset pricing and macro-prudential policy implications of the arising trade-off between short-run growth and financial stability.

 How Stable Are Stable Coins? (new draft coming soon!)